 High school students must earn a minimum of 26 units of credit for graduation.
 Credit is earned as follows: 1⁄2 unit of credit per one-semester course.

 Number of units required for graduation:

-English - 4 units (must have 1⁄2 unit Speech); Must complete sophomore English.
+English - 4 units (must include completion of English I, English II and have 1⁄2 unit of Speech)

-Social Studies -2 units (must have 1 unit U.S. History) and $\frac{1}{2}$ unit in Civics beginning with class of 2020
+Social Studies - 2 units (must have 1 unit U.S. History and 1⁄2 unit in Civics)

-Mathematics - 3 units
+Mathematics - 3 units (1 until must include Geometry content)